Guillaume-web/test_CrystalChain/README.md

 # test_CrystalChain

-Exercice Keyboard Algo :
+Exercice 1: Keyboard Algorithm

-node ./keyboardAlgorithm.js
+# node ./keyboardAlgorithm.js

-Exercice Enhanced Flexible Grid :
+Exercice 2: Enhanced Flexible Grid

-index.html --> Live Server on Visual Studio Code
+# index.html --> Live Server on Visual Studio Code

-Exercice Wikipedia Article :
+Exercice 3: Wikipedia Article

-node getTopicCount.py
+# node getTopicCount.py

-Exercice Min Max :
+Exercice 4: Min Max

-node minMax.js
+# node minMax.js

+Contributing
+If you have any questions or suggestions, please feel free to open an issue or submit a pull request.

+License
+This project is licensed under the MIT License.